-recommends conservation policy for the Chapter, identifies conservation priorities, and directs grassroots conservation activities.
+The Conservation Committee recommends conservation policy for the Chapter, identifies conservation priorities, and directs grassroots conservation activities.
 It is comprised of issue committees that work on specific issues.
 Members can create committees for new issues as they arise.
-We meet on the 4th Monday of each month at 7 pm at the Peninsula Conservation Center
+We meet on the 4th Monday of each month at 7 pm at the Peninsula Conservation Center.

-For the preservation and protection of the wetlands surrounding the San Francisco Bay.
-Contact: Mike Kerhin, firstname.lastname@example.org
+For the preservation and protection of the wetlands adjoining the San Mateo and Santa Clara shorelines of San Francisco Bay.

-For good stewardship of all coastal resources, sustainable land use, adherence to the provisions of the California Coastal Act and regulations of CEQA and other environmental laws, protection of endangered species and coastal wetlands.
-Contact: Merrill Bobele, email@example.com
+For good stewardship of all coastal resources, appropriate land use, adherence to the provisions of the California Coastal Act and Local Coastal Programs, consistency with CEQA and other environmental laws, protection of endangered species and coastal wetlands.

-For urban agriculture as an approved land use in city general plans and opportunities to improve our food literacy.
-Contact: Gladwyn D'Souza, firstname.lastname@example.org
+Developing policy and programs to support urban agriculture as an approved land use in city general plans and exploring opportunities to improve our food literacy.

 Sustainable Land Use (SLU)

-To promote the most cost-effective, equitable, least polluting, and least sprawl-inducing transportation system possible.
+To promote the most cost-effective, equitable, least polluting, and least sprawl-inducing transportation systems possible.
 Special attention needs to be given to rectifying the imbalance between the resources devoted to automotive transport, and other modes, specifically, bicycle, pedestrian and mass transit.
-Contact: Gladwyn D'Souza, 650/508-8755, email@example.com